bboure/middy-appsync/README.md

 By returning an `AppSyncError` as part of your batch, you can have granular control on which items are in error, and which are successful.

+## Validation

+GraphQL comes with type validation out-of-the-box.
+However, sometimes you might need more advanced valdiation, like checking that a string has a minimum lenght or a specific format.

 # Usage

 ## VTL response template